mafzaldev/torrents-cli/README.md

 ### Output formats

+- `--output=json`: The output is a json file with the details of the torrents and magnet links.
+(Default)(Better for detailed information)
 - `--output=text`: The output is a text file with the magnet links.
-- `--output=json`: The output is a json file with the details of the torrents and magnet links.
+(Better for copy pasting in qBittorrent)

 ### Example